 Overcoming this obstacle requires a mindset change.
 We urge you to consider the cost of doing nothing.
 Unproductive work time, lengthy time-to-market, rework, and defects are all extremely expensive symptoms of inadequate requirements traceability.
 Each of these carries a hefty price tag.
 For a look at exactly how much these complications could be costing your organization, check out the calculators on pages 9-11 in our Buyer’s Guide.
 While there are costs to implementing requirements traceability and management tools, the amount saved throughout the development process far outweighs the short-term investment.

 When building complex products, change is inevitable.
 It is essential that team members know about the changes and scope their impact across the product development lifecycle.
 That means looking closely at any related system requirements, downstream requirements, and verification tests that may be affected.

-Performing this activity can be cumbersome and time consuming with manual requirements traceability tools.
+Performing this activity can be cumbersome and time consuming with manual tools.
 And the associated risks are similar to doing nothing, simply because you cannot be sure you’ve accounted for everything when dealing with static documents and human error.

 If you’ve experienced this setback in your organization, it may be time to explore automated requirements management tools that enable live traceability with living requirements.

 Some development teams are still tracing requirement relationships using Word or Excel documents and collaborating via email.
 A Requirements Traceability Matrix (RTM) is one example of a document that manually traces elements of requirements management including, business requirements, objectives, design elements, and test cases via a spreadsheet.
 Teams input the list of requirements and fill in the related data.
 The spreadsheet is static but is updated manually by the team throughout the development lifecycle.